destinyae/vechain-docs/developer-resources/built-in-contracts.md

 ### extension-v2.sol <a href="#extension-v2-sol" id="extension-v2-sol"></a>

 [extension-v2.sol ](https://github.com/vechain/thor/blob/master/builtin/gen/extension-v2.sol)extends EVM functions.
-It allows the developer to get information of the current transaction and any historical block within range of the genesis block to the best block.
+It allows the developer to get information on the current transaction and any historical block within range of the genesis block to the best block.
 The information obtained based on block number includes blockID, blockTotalScore, blockTime and blockSigner.
 The developer can also get the current transaction information, including txGasPayer, txProvedWork, txID, txBlockRef and txExpiration.

 > Note
 >